gongyisheng/cpython/MyExtensions/radix/README.md

 radix.free(tree)
 ```
 ### Known issue
 - Only support ASCII character for performance reasons.
-String with UTF8/UTF16 encoding should be parsed into ASCII before using trie.
+String with UTF8/UTF16 encoding should be escaped into ASCII before using trie.
 - If you need to continue to reduce the memory usage of trie tree, you can try Radix tree, Burst-trie tree or [HAT-trie tree](https://github.com/Tessil/hat-trie).
 [Detailed Doc here](https://tessil.github.io/2017/06/22/hat-trie.html)

 ### ToDo